 How Does This Impact Your Taxes?

 Great question!
 Taxes are inherently complicated.
 It’s always best to seek tax advice from certified tax professionals when it comes to your travel nursing profession.
-You can also ask your ask travel nursing agency how they assist travelers in maintaining tax compliance.
+You can also ask your travel nursing agency how they assist travelers in maintaining tax compliance.

 The biggest thing for all types of travel nurses to remember is the need to have a permanent tax home.
 The only way you can reap the benefits of the untaxed portion of your income is to have a tax home.
 But what does having a permanent tax home mean?

 Essentially there are rules outlined by the IRS that you must follow to prove your tax home, even when taking a travel nursing job.
 Things like, perform a portion of your business in the vicinity of your home and use that home for lodging while doing business in the area.
-To prove that you have a tax home, you must incur a living expense (mortgage, rent, utilities, etc.) at your home.
-Having a permanent tax home allows you to reap the benefits of on-taxed reimbursements such as per diems, housing stipend, or travel reimbursements.
+To prove that you have a tax home, you must incur a living expense (mortgage, housing rent, utilities, etc.) at your home.
+Having a permanent tax home allows you to reap the benefits of on-taxed reimbursements such as per diems, travel nurse housing stipends, or travel reimbursements.

 For a thorough breakdown, check out NATHO’s most recent travel tax FAQs.

 So What Does All This Mean?

 If you are interested in extending your travel contract as well as your patient and nurse relationship, the biggest piece of advice we can offer is communication.
 The earlier you can communicate with your recruiter the better chance you will have of staying in one location longer as a traveling nurse.
 And be sure you speak with a tax accountant and understand all the nuances and your specific tax situation.

 About Host Healthcare